mskymoore/shtl.ink/README.md

 The backend repository is [here](https://github.com/mskymoore/api.shtl.ink)

 ## Environment Variables
+- APP_NAME=the name of this application, usually just the baseurl
+- COOKIE_DOMAIN=domain to share cookies, like ".shtl.ink" for *.shtl.ink, see [supertokens docs](https://supertokens.com/docs/emailpassword/common-customizations/sessions/multiple-api-endpoints)
 - API_BASE_URL=the url of an instance of [api.shtl.ink](https://github.com/mskymoore/api.shtl.ink)
 - BASE_URL=the base url of this app